21 Types of Moths in Florida

 The caterpillars of Crocus moths are adept at mimicking twigs, much like the larvae of many Geometer moths.

-They are slender and can be either green or brown in color.
+They are slender and can be either green or brown.
 When threatened, they adopt a stiff posture.
 That resembles a new and young twig.

 Although this clever tactic aims to deceive predators and discourage them from attacking, the caterpillars feed on the leaves of trees such as elm and maple and shrubs like rose, goldenrod, and viburnum.